Roosevelt Jazz Auditions for 2023-24 placements

 WHAT

-Here are the THREE PARTS for your audition.
+Here are the FOUR PARTS for your audition.

-Singers and drummers note: detailed requirements are listed separately, below.
+(Drummers note: your requirements are listed separately, below.)

 Part 1: Chromatic Scale